jobs.ac.uk - Great jobs for bright people

 Practice

 If you have recently started in a more senior role, congratulations to you!
 Promotions can be fabulous.
-However, do remind yourself that starting in a new job can impact your confidence levels.
+However, do remind yourself that starting a new job can impact your confidence levels.
 As you learn new things and inevitably make some small mistakes, you become emotionally vulnerable.
 Your confidence could fluctuate in the first few months.
-Treat each day as practice to continuously improve your skills.
+Treat each day as a practice to continuously improve your skills.

 Share this article